Therapies I’ve tried

 A “functional medicine” naturopath suggested this.
 Functional medicine tries to figure out the cause of your symptoms and addresses them with nutritional supplements and…I don’t know what all else.

 After a blood test of my neurotransmitter levels, I went home with $400 worth of this stuff and a detailed dosage schedule.
 I felt noticeably better after two days, but unfortunately not in the areas I was complaining about.
 After a week, I got splitting headaches, complete insomnia, and zombie brain, which back then was my usual response to everything, even iron.
-(Part of it was a B12 deficiency.
-The other part I haven’t figured out yet.)
-Most likely this was a beleaguered liver and/or adrenals.

-The odd thing is that since then, I no longer suffer the overwhelming urge to buy things whenever I step into…that addictive budget store with the bull-terrier mascot.
+The odd thing is that since then, I no longer suffer the overwhelming urge to buy things whenever I step into that addictive budget store with the bull-terrier mascot.
 It was a very interesting, albeit very expensive, experiment.

 3. Armour Thyroid